mateuzor/my_pocs/poc-react-code-splitting/README.md

 1. **Initial Bundle Size**

-   - Tools like [Bundlephobia](https://bundlephobia.com/) or `vite build --report` can help visualize the difference.
+   - The bundle loaded at first is significantly smaller with code splitting, we can observe that on the network tab on the browser.
-   - With code splitting, the bundle loaded at first is significantly smaller.
+   - We can also run `npm run build`, and notice the difference with and without the code splitting technique.
+With code splitting we will have one more `.js` file.

 2. **Loading Behavior**